exonum/exonum-btc-anchoring/DEPLOY.md

 ### Create blockchain with anchoring
 After installation you need to generate configuration.
 For this you need:

-1. Generate common config:
+#### Generate template config:
+At the first stage, one of the participants creates a template of blockchain consensus configuration and broadcasts its to other members.
 ```
 $ anchoring generate-template \
     <Path where save template config> \
     <Network in which anchoring shoud work (testnet\bitcoin)> \
     --anchoring-fee <fee is satoshis>
 ```
-2. Share this config with all nodes.

-3. Generate config for each node:
+#### Generate config for each node:
+Then each of participants generates own public and secret node config files.
 ```
 $ anchoring generate-config \
     <Path to saved template config> \